Please note: a valid prescription is required for all prescription medication.

 Questions to Ask Your Clinician

-- What signs of low blood pressure or high potassium should prompt medical attention?
+- What signs of angioedema or low blood pressure should I watch for?

 Authoritative Sources